adonisjs/v6-docs/content/docs/digging_deeper/authorization.md

 }
 ```

-If a Policy class is created during an HTTP request, then you may also inject an instance of [HttpContext](../http/http_context.md) inside it.
+If a Policy class is created during an HTTP request, you may also inject an instance of [HttpContext](../http/http_context.md) inside it.

 ```ts
 // highlight-start